alexclassroom/connect-polylang-elementor/readme.txt

 = Further Plugin Info =
 * More features might be added in the future.
-* Community collaboration between David Decker and Brad Johnson, and more code coming from the Elementor/Polylang community
+* Community collaboration between David Decker and Brad Johnson, and more code coming from the Elementor/ Polylang community
+* Plugin website: [https://polyglotwp.com](https://polyglotwp.com "PolyGlotWP.com - Multilingual WordPress Websites with Polylang and Elementor") - please sign up for our newsletter

+= Where to Get Support? =
+* [**Polylang User Community Group at Facebook**](https://www.facebook.com/groups/polylang.users/) - highly recommended for all users of this plugin!
+* We monitor [the plugin's support forum](https://wordpress.org/support/plugin/connect-polylang-elementor) here on WordPress.org as well - but our preferred support channel is the FB community group
+* **What is covered by our support?** - All regarding THIS plugin ("Polyang Connect for Elementor"), plus the relation to *Polylang*, *Elementor* and *Elementor Pro* of course.
+* **What is NOT covered by support?** - Anything general regarding multilingual topics and WordPress.
+Explicitely we **DO NOT** offer any "WPML", "WPBakery" or "Visual Composer" support, and also not for your theme etc.!!!

 = Translations =
 * English (default, `en_US`) - always included